You’re ready to take the leap and start a business. Congratulations! Making that decision might feel risky, but it’s a good thing.

 If you have a good credit rating, you can take out a personal loan, rather than a business loan.
 You can also borrow against credit cards or a personal line of credit.
 Just be aware of long-term interest and tax implications before you do so.

-Depending on what country you live in, you may be eligible for grants to help you finance, either from your government or private organisations.
+Depending on what country you live in, you may be eligible for grants to help you finance, either from your government or private organizations.
 Again, you’ll have to research what those grants are, whether you qualify, and how to apply.

 Friends and family